Business Line of Credit vs. Business Loan: Which Is Right for You?

 Small Business Grants

 Small business grants are non-repayable funds awarded by government agencies or private organizations.
-They're highly competitive and typically geared toward specific industries, demographics, or innovation goals.
+They're competitive and usually tied to specific goals or eligibility rules.

 Choosing the Right Option for Your Business